Orange3456/pyburn/How to Install.md

 #### pip install .

 ### 4. Configure Paths in pyburn.py
-After installation, you need to update the paths to the satellite images and shapefiles in the pyburn.py script.
+After installation, you need to update the paths to the satellite images and shapefiles in the jupyter lab while testing with the data.

 Pre-fire NIR and SWIR paths
 Update the paths to the pre-fire NIR and SWIR images.